Classical dynamics of the Bianchi IX model with timelike singularity: Introduction

 \section{Introduction}

-A long time ago it was found \cite{P1,P2} that the Belinskii, Khalatnikov and Lifshitz (BKL) conjecture \cite{BKL33}, concerning generic spacelike singularity, extends to generic timelike singularity.
+Many exact solutions to the Einstein equations describe spacetimes with so-called naked singularities (NS).
+They have curvature invariants diverging when approaching the timelike hypersurface of the singularity and have no event horizons, so signals from NS can reach a distant observer.
+The existence of at least one NS poses a fundamental problem to modern physics.
+Energy and information emanating from NS could affect our Universe and influence its evolution.
+The so-called Cosmic Censorship Principle was proposed by Roger Penrose \cite{Pen} to evade this problem\footnote{We recommend the book \cite{PSJ} for comprehensive presentation of this issue.}.
+It states that every singularity produced through a collapse must be hidden behind a horizon, but this is only a hypothesis.

+Are NS real objects or just artefact of general relativity?
+If they were real objects, they could be formed by highly asymmetric collapse or collapse of rotating, or charged matter.
+In this case these compact massive objects could be surrounded by accretion disks and mimic black holes.
+The recent discovery that the astronomical object named B3 1715+425 could be a nearly naked supermassive black hole \cite{NNS} increased the interest in searching for NS in the outer space.

+A special role in the study of properties of NS is played by the generic timelike singularity proposed in \cite{P1}.
+It has dynamics of oscillatory type very similar to the Belinskii, Khalatnikov and Lifshitz (BKL) generic solution \cite{BKL33} near spacelike singularity.
+Both solutions can be matched and form the generic solution near a singularity \cite{P2}.
 Both conjectures are based on the generalization of possible solutions to the dynamics of the Bianchi IX model near spacelike and timelike singularities.
-These are general analytical considerations based on reasonable assumptions, which are not rigorous mathematically so the BKL is not called a theorem, but conjecture or scenario.
-However, due to numerical simulations done in the meantime (see, \cite{Ber,Gar} and references therein), the BKL scenario is commonly believed to underly the generic solution to general relativity.
+These are general analytical considerations based on reasonable assumptions, which are not rigorous mathematically so BKL solution is not called a theorem, but a conjecture or a scenario.
+However, due to numerical simulations done in the meantime (see \cite{Ber,Gar} and references therein), the BKL scenario is commonly believed to underlie the generic general relativity solution.

+In this paper we analyse some properties of the solution with NS.
+We do not emphasize the similarities between both oscillatory solutions, but differences which completes the paper \cite{P1}.
+We restrict ourselves, for clarity, to the simplest case of the vacuum Bianchi IX model.

-Recently, there appeared two papers with contradictory conclusions verifying the considerations concerning the solution to the Bianchi IX dynamics near the timelike singularity in terms of the Iwasawa decomposition of the metric \cite{Kli, Sha} .
-This was our motivation to analyse again the dynamics of the Bianchi IX spacetime, but this time both analytically and numerically.
-It is so because the dynamics is defined by highly nonlinear coupled system of equations and exact analytical solutions are not available.
+Recently, two papers appeared with contradictory conclusions verifying the considerations concerning the solution to the Bianchi IX dynamics near the timelike singularity in terms of the Iwasawa decomposition of the metric \cite{Kli,Sha}.
+This was our additional motivation to analyse once again the dynamics of the Bianchi IX spacetime.

-We consider the dynamics of the vacuum Bianchi IX model which is known to be similar to the case with the perfect fluids having soft equations of state such as dust or radiation.

-The dynamics of the Bianchi IX spacetime near spacelike and timelike singularities turn out to be similar of oscillatory type.
-The main difference is that in the latter case there exist singular solutions with diverging volume densities, but finite curvature invariants.
-However, in both cases there occur solutions which are asymptotically singular with blowing up curvature invariants.